FormunaGit/ivo-markweb-server/raw/foobar.dev/developers.md

 If you want to register a domain with one of the above TLDs, just name your folder `yourpagesname.tld` but replace `tld` with whatever TLD you chose, and set the `tld` entry in the metadata to what you chose.

+You can also **suggest a TLD** by either making an issue at the Ivo Markweb Server's GitHub repo, or by DM'ing me on Discord (@formuna)

 ### Making the `metadata.json` file

 The metadata file is what contains important information about the site, having information such as: